-- 68. CAREC countries have established networks of national and regional tertiary education and technical and vocational education and training institutions, consisting of universities, research institutes and think tanks, and vocational training schools.
-There are significant opportunities for regional trade in education services, that expands supply and choice, and enhances quality.
-The private sector can play an important role in this. - 69.
-Collaboration can encompass instructional delivery initiatives such as student exchanges, development of branch campuses, and introduction of dual and joint degree or diploma programs, including e-learning programs.
-CAREC 2030 can also support non-instructional initiatives such as faculty exchanges, research collaborations, cross-border accreditation, program and degree or diploma harmonization, mutual recognition of skills and qualifications, development of higher education and technical and vocational education and training institutions networks, and institutional twinning arrangements. - 70.
-Promoting greater labor mobility to match employment opportunities in the region is important.
+69. CAREC countries have established networks of national and regional tertiary education and technical and vocational education and training institutions, consisting of universities, research institutes and think tanks, and vocational training schools.
+There are significant opportunities for regional trade in education services that expand supply and choice and enhance quality.
+The private sector can play an important role in this.

+70. Collaboration can encompass instructional delivery initiatives such as student exchanges, development of branch campuses, and introduction of dual and joint degree or diploma programs, including e-learning programs.
+CAREC 2030 can also support non-instructional initiatives such as faculty exchanges, research collaborations, cross-border accreditation, program and degree or diploma harmonization, mutual recognition of skills and qualifications, development of higher education and training institutions networks, and institutional twinning arrangements.

+71. Promoting greater labor mobility to match employment opportunities in the region is important.
 CAREC 2030 can help develop an integrated regional labor market information system focusing on providing information on current and future skill needs, and regional job search and placement services.